I'm Honey!

 Women the world over talk and that includes us on this site, honeygood.com, and my private Facebook group, Celebrate Life.
 In our sisterhood, the exchange of conversation is intoxicating, stimulating, powerful, stirring, rousing, funny and invigorating.
 When we are together, our loneliness all but disappears.

 We are the best of the best when it comes to communication because we love to impart, exchange and share information on all levels.
 At times we chatter and chit-chat, have serious heart-to-hearts, and yes, sometimes gossip.
 We connect with one another over the Internet through the art of conversation.
+Keeping in contact with each other, whether through social media, Skype, or other online platforms, is essential for nurturing our relationships and staying close.
 When we connect, my heart swells.

 Loneliness After 50 is a Public Health Crisis